 The most influential bloggers will have thousands of followers, and if you can get any one of them to notice you, then your egobait will not only put you on their radar, it will get you an initial boost via a link or social media mention.

 It’s very easy to find people who are worth creating content which appeals to a specific group.
-If you know your niche then you should have a very good idea of who are influential.
+If you know your niche, then you should have a very good idea of who is an influencer for your brand.
+Then you could start a blogger outreach campaign to create exposure and build relationships.
+Including these kinds of actionable ideas in your content marketing strategy with industry influencers can bring you only benefits.

 However, some people have to do specific projects in areas that they are not familiar with.
 It’s quite easy these days to isolate those who are influential and in a way it’s self-evident who is influential because if you have not heard of them, then they cannot be that influential.